EU Licensed4.8/5

 Mental health considerations:

-The MHRA and EMA are monitoring reports of suicidal ideation with GLP-1 agonists.
-No causal link has been established, but patients should report any changes in mood to their prescriber.
+The MHRA and EMA are watching reports of suicidal thoughts with GLP-1 agonists.
+No clear link has been proven.
+Even so, tell your prescriber about any change in your mood.

 Cost and NHS access in the UK

-Availability and cost are practical factors that influence which treatment patients may be offered.
+Cost and supply are real-world factors.
+They affect which treatment you may be offered.

 NHS availability:

-• Wegovy received NICE approval for weight management in March 2023 and has been available through NHS specialist weight management services
+• NICE approved Wegovy for weight management in March 2023.
+Since then it has been available through NHS specialist weight management services

-• Mounjaro (tirzepatide) received NICE approval for weight management in late 2024.
-It is available for type 2 diabetes and is being introduced through NHS obesity services
+• NICE approved Mounjaro (tirzepatide) for weight management in late 2024.
+It is available for type 2 diabetes and is now coming into NHS obesity services

-• Both medicines have experienced supply constraints due to high global demand
+• Both medicines have had supply shortages, because demand worldwide is high

 Private prescription costs:

-• Private costs vary but both medicines are expensive, typically ranging from 150 to 300 pounds per month depending on the dose and supplier
+• Private costs vary, but both medicines are dear.
+They usually cost from 150 to 300 pounds per month, depending on the dose and the supplier

-• Neither medicine is available over the counter
+• Neither medicine is sold over the counter

-• Some online prescribing services offer both, subject to clinical assessment
+• Some online prescribing services offer both, after a clinical assessment

 NHS prescribing criteria:

-• Engagement with a specialist weight management service
+• You take part in a specialist weight management service

 Switching between treatments: